-I found a wallpaper pattern that I loved though, and decided to do a little experimenting.
-This DIY removable wallpaper in the kitchen is the result!
+I found a wallpaper pattern that I loved though and decided to do a little experimenting.
+This DIY removable wallpaper is the result!

 The paper should peel right off the wall when you're ready to remove it.
 I was concerned that there would still be some paste left on the wall after removing the paper though, and I wanted to avoid repainting when I move out of my apartment.

 With a little experimenting, I found a way to create a DIY removable wallpaper that should come right off when I'm ready to move.
 This technique is perfect for any small space, like a kitchen or bathroom backsplash.

 I'm absolutely obsessed with how amazing it turned out, and I keep peeking into my kitchen to check it out!
 The bold text creates a unique focal point, and the wallpaper has a fun British flair.

 I wanted to carry the Eureka trend over to the opposite side of my kitchen, too.
 Graham & Brown's Lit Star was just what I was looking for.

 I love decorating with color and unique items, and this star marquee light is such a cool and quirky touch in my kitchen!
 This oversized star has a rustic, gold finish that gives it plenty of character.

 This star marquee light is battery operated and has a small built in switch (see it at the top of the star below?), which means no dangling cords ... yay!

 I think it looks just as good during the day as it does lit up at night.
 The star pairs well with my On Cloud Wine printable. which also adds some extra color to my kitchen.